kastle-lab/kastle-drawbridge/knowledge-graphs/01-graphs/graphs.md

 * A graph `G` is defined as an ordered pair `(V,E)`, where `V` represents a set of Vertices (nodes), and `E` represents a set of Edges (connections between nodes).
 * A Vertex (also called a `Node`) is a fundamental unit of a graph, representing an entity or a data point in the graph `G`.
 * An Edge `E` is a connection between two vertices, often represented as `(u, v)`, where `u` and `v` are two nodes in the graph.
-* A Graph is a non-linear data structure that consists of Vertices (Nodes) and Edges.[1]
+* A Graph is a non-linear data structure that consists of Vertices (Nodes) and Edges [1].
 * Graphs are non-linear data structures, meaning that there is no strict sequence in which elements are arranged.
-Instead, elements can be connected in multiple ways to have different paths to get from one vertex to another, forming complex relationships.[1]
+Instead, elements can be connected in multiple ways to have different paths to get from one vertex to another, forming complex relationships [1].

 ## Types of Graphs